vguleaev/vguleaev.dev/src/content/blog/how-i-learned-python-as-javascript-dev.md

 ## None vs null

-Javascript has horrible mess with `null` and `undefined` values.
+Javascript has a horrible mess with `null` and `undefined` values.
 Which are the same but not really the same.
 In Python you use `None` instead.

 ## Type operators

 Unfortunately Javascript has very sad situation when it comes to type checking 😶.
 Too much stuff goes wrong.
-For example array is an object and null is also an object.
+For example, an array is an object and null is also an object.

 ```javascript
 function func() {}